 It is easy to prepare and run a mystery party.
 We recommend that as host you should also take a role and participate along with everyone else.
-With our mysteries, not even the villain knows who did it.
+With our mysteries, not even the person who did it knows that they did it.
 But with a little intelligence and a careful ear for important clues, it is possible to solve the mystery.